dev-pasa/data-structures-and-algorithms/Sorting_Algorithms/InsertionSort/README.md

 ## Approach and Efficiency
 1. Created a method for Insertion Sort
 > Run a for loop through out the array
-> Initialze the value of j to 0
+> Initialize the value of j to 0
 > Set target to array[i] to compare with previous arrays
 > If i is greater than 0, j = i -1
 2. Created a while loop inside the for loop